IAMconsortium/nomenclature/doc/source/getting_started.rst

   model mappings.
 See :ref:`process-function` for details.

 * If not all dimensions of the **DataStructureDefinition** should be validated, a *dimensions* argument in form of a list of strings can be provided.
 Only the provided dimensions will then be validated.
-See :ref:`process-function` for details.
+See :func:`nomenclature.process` for details.